senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 I guess it is a good of time as any to learn a new tool, `Ghidra`.

 *Ghidra* is a free open-source reverse-engineering suite created by the U.S. *National Security Agency* (*NSA*).
-It’s designed to analyse compiled binaries - EXEs, DLLs, firmware - without running them, using static analysis.
+It’s designed to analyse compiled binaries - EXEs, DLLs, firmware - without running them.
 In practice that means *Ghidra* takes raw machine code and reconstructs it into human-readable assembly and even *C-like* pseudocode.

-Where a debugger like *x64dbg* shows "what the program is doing right now", `Ghidra` focuses on *how the program is built*:
+Where a debugger like *x64dbg* shows "what the program is doing right now", *Ghidra* focuses on *how the program is built*:

 - It identifies functions, cross-references, code vs data, and control flow.
 - It has a built-in decompiler that can turn many functions into *C-style* pseudocode.
 - It lets you rename functions and variables, add comments, define structs, and track how data flows through the program.

-This makes it especially useful for understanding complex logic that would be painful to follow step-by-step in a live debugger such as:

-- Custom serialization or parsing code
+This makes it especially useful for understanding complex logic that would be painful to follow step-by-step in a live debugger such as custom serialization or parsing code, obfuscated control flow, large state machines, and library or runtime internals (`scanf/strtol`, *CRT* start-up, etc.).
-- Obfuscated control flow
-- Large state machines
-- Library or runtime internals (*scanf/strtol*, *CRT* start-up, etc.)